 Now it’s time to make your goals more specific.
 One of the biggest reasons people don’t achieve what they set out to, is that their goals aren’t SMART enough.
-Your goals need to be specific, measurable, achievable, recorded and time bound.
+Your goals need to be specific, measurable, achievable, recorded and time-bound.

 Here are some examples of SMART goals:

-- By end of the year, the team will be able to estimate project effort correctly within a tolerance of +/- 15%.
+- By the end of the year, the team will be able to estimate project effort correctly within a tolerance of +/- 15%.
 Study at least five different estimation techniques by February 20 and decide which of the techniques to introduce to the team.

 - Take the PMP exam no later than June 30.

 - Spend 30 minutes each Tuesday and Friday mentoring two of your team members to help them increase their performance.
-Meet with the team before February 15 to get their ideas for how to work more effectively.
+Meet with the team before February 15 to get their ideas on how to work more effectively.
 At that time, the team can agree on SMART measures for team performance.

 Step 3: Break your goals down to Minimum, Target and Outrageous

-Take your big goals give them Minimum, Target or Outrageous commitment outcomes.
+Take your big goals to give them Minimum, Target or Outrageous commitment outcomes.
 For instance, if you want to study estimation techniques, you could break this goal down in the following way:

 - Minimum commitment: Study one estimation technique from the PMP manual by February 20.
 (This is a goal you can easily achieve.)